pjsteininger/pjsteininger.github.io/README.md

-# pjsteininger.github.io
+# chessboard
-Going LIVE test page
+chess board and pieces